cappersdl/cappers-delight/README.md

 ## Requirements

+* [nodejs](https://nodejs.org/) : the core of all things good and proper
 * *youtube-dl* : you'll need to have this installed on your system.
 If you don't know how to install it and run it from a CLI, this is a non-starter.
 You won't find instructions here.
 Perhaps a Google search may be in order?
-* *ffmpeg* : this does the heavy lifting of capturing, downloading, and encoding files.
+* [ffmpeg](https://ffmpeg.org/) : this does the heavy lifting of capturing, downloading, and encoding files

 ## Running it